25 ideas to reward employees at work

 - My former EA and colleague who when I was interstate on a trip for my birthday, arranged for a surprise packet of salt and vinegar chips and my favourite block of chocolate to be there on my arrival (thanks Lauren and Kym).

 - My very first call centre job when my manager arranged for the big boss to come down and congratulate me for winning our inaugural award (it was a big company with over 40,000 staff so it was pretty cool).
 Liz Burke you still rock.

-The point is the ideas to reward employees don’t have to cost a lot of money to make a big impression.
+The point is the idea to reward employees don’t have to cost a lot of money to make a big impression.

-For the managers reading this, I can’t emphasise enough the importance of getting to know your team members as it then enables you to understand what drives each member of your team.
+For the Team Leaders and managers reading this, I can’t emphasise enough the importance of getting to know your team members as it then enables you to understand what drives each member of your team.

-No point of handing someone movie tickets when they hate the movies or paying to wash someone’s car when they don’t have one!
+No point in handing someone movie tickets when they hate the movies or paying to wash someone’s car when they don’t have one!

 Above all else though, you need to be sincere in your actions.

 25 ideas to reward employees that won’t blow the budget: